 7. Switch Over to carb alternatives at mealtime

 Talking about adding carbs in smoothies, it’s best to cut back on carbs in general in all meals.
 Carbs absorb water from the body, leaving you dehydrated.
 Most of us consume far more than the recommended daily carb quota.
 That’s not surprising considering all our favorite foods from bread, rice, pasta, and noodles to puffs, pastries, and other baked items, contain carbs.
 While you do need to include some amount in your daily diet, try not to overdo it.
 For healthy and delicious carb alternatives, consider zoodles or zucchini noodles in place of pasta.
 Or substitute millet or quinoa for rice.

 In summer, experiment with Gazpacho flavors.
 Add your own twist to this cold Spanish classic soup by adding your favorite water-rich vegetables.
-Get some inspiration and ideas from this book Cold And Chilly Soup Recipes For Hot Summer Days.
+Get some inspiration and ideas from these salad recipe books.

 Avoiding dehydrating foods and beverages will make it easier to stay hydrated.
 This is because hydration is lost to foods that drain water from your system.
 The biggest offenders are alcohol, coffee, sodas, processed or high-salt foods, and dried fruits.
 Alcohol and soda both zap water from your system.
 High-salt foods and over-processed foods also rob your body of hydration.
 Limit or eliminate these foods to help you keep as much hydration as possible.
 If you do consume any of these, make sure to increase your water intake to counteract their dehydrating actions.